Appdynamics/azure-connector-extension/README.md

 Second, if the Controller detects that the load on the machine instances hosting an application is below some minimum threshold, the azure-connector-extension may be used to terminate virtual machines running that application.
 The end goal is to save power/usage costs without sacrificing application performance by horizontally scaling down application machine instances.

-Third, if the Controller detects that a machine instance has terminated unexpectedly when the connector refreshes an application machine s`tate, the azure-connector-extension may be used to create a replacement virtual machine to replace the terminated application machine instance.
+Third, if the Controller detects that a machine instance has terminated unexpectedly when the connector refreshes an application machine state, the azure-connector-extension may be used to create a replacement virtual machine to replace the terminated application machine instance.
 This is known as our failover feature.

 Lastly, the azure-connector-extension may be used to stage migration of an application from a physical to virtual infrastructure.
 Or the azure-connector-extension may be used to add additional virtual capacity to an application to augment a preexisting physical infrastructure hosting the application.